TovahWeiss/switch2-legends-za-arduino-controller/README.md

 Running `make` will produce the following files:
  - `usb-iface.hex` is the program for the ATmega16U2 managing the USB interface.
- - `swsh.hex` is the Pokémon Sword/Shield automation program, running on the ATmega328P.
+ - `za.hex` is the Pokémon Sword/Shield automation program, running on the ATmega328P.
 You can create your own automation program and edit the `Makefile` to build it.